happybono/SonataSmooth/README.md

 ### Binomial Coefficients Computation
 #### How it works
-Generates one row of Pascal’s triangle (length = 2*w+1) by iteratively applying the binomial recurrence.
+Generates one row of Pascal’s triangle (length = 2 * w + 1) by iteratively applying the binomial recurrence.

 #### Principle
 Leverage the relation